Canada

 and full address of the post office.

-Some of these postmarks depict fossils and prehistoric animals on it.
+Some of these postmarks depict fossils and prehistoric animals on them.

 Other stamps to consider: fossil found places, Natural History Museums